 As had been argued since the perimeter rule was established, members of Congress from districts beyond the perimeter claimed that extending/eliminating the perimeter rule would increase competition and reduce costs.
 They also claimed Dulles was economically established, and no longer needed special protection to ensure adequate traffic.

-Members of Congress from the area near Reagan National argued in 2023 that the Silver Line had improved access to Dulles.
-In addition, they continued to highlight that local residents should not be burdened by the extra noise from aircraft flying longer distances, and it was inappropriate from members from other districts to meddle in a local issue.
+Local members of Congress asserted that local residents should not be burdened by the extra noise from aircraft flying longer distances, and it was inappropriate from members from other districts to meddle in a local issue.
+In their opinion, Dulles International Airport (IAD) should remain the primary long-haul flight destination for the Washington metropolitan area.

 the Capital Access Alliance lobbied in 2023 to end the perimeter rule limiting most flights longer than 1,250 miles from Reagan National (DCA)